spannaa/subsToolkit/README.md

 # subsToolkit

-A toolkit for substratum themers which decompiles apks within multiple projects.
+A toolkit for substratum themers which decompiles individual system & user apks or batch decompiles system & user apks within multiple projects.

+Java MUST be installed for this toolkit to work.

 Any number of self-contained project folders can be created and worked with and each project folder can contain any number of apks.